Advanced NOMA Assisted Semi-Grant-Free Transmission Schemes for Randomly Distributed Users: Proof of Corollary

 After some algebraic manipulations, the high SNR approximation of $I_{2;k}$ becomes $\vec{I}_{2;k}$.
 Following the same steps as deriving the high SNR approximation of $I_{1;k}$, the high SNR approximations of $I_3$ and $I_4$ can be calculated as $\vec{I}_3$ and $\vec{I}_4$, respectively.
-Substituting the above results into (\ref{The1_1}), we can obtain the first equation of (\ref{corollory 1}).
+Substituting the above results into (\ref{The1_3}a), we can obtain (\ref{corollory 1}a).